Flexibly Scalable High Performance Architectures with Embedded Photonics

 Thierry Poinsot is a research director at IMFT CNRS, head of the CFD group at CERFACS, senior research fellow at Stanford University, and consultant for various companies.
 His group has contributed a significant body of recent research in the field of LES of turbulent combustion in gas turbines.
 He teaches numerical methods and combustion in many schools and universities worldwide.
 He has authored more than 200 papers in refereed journals and 250 communications.
 He is the author of the textbook "Theoretical and numerical combustion" with Dr D. Veynante and is the editor of "Combustion and Flame".
 In 2017, he received the Zeldovich Gold medal of the Combustion Institute.
 He also gave the prestigious Hottel plenary lecture at the last Symposium on Combustion in Seoul (2016).

-From the 2018 ACM Gordon Bell Prize, PASC19 will host the presentation on Investigating Epistatic and Pleiotropic Genetic Architectures in Bioenergy and Human Health
+Investigating Epistatic and Pleiotropic Genetic Architectures in Bioenergy and Human Health

 Deborah Weighill (Oak Ridge National Laboratory, US)